County of Stanislaus Data Breach Lawsuit Investigation

 What Happened?

-According to the official notice filed with the Massachusetts Attorney General, County of Stanislaus determined on July 28, 2025, that certain personal information had been inadvertently disclosed.
-Internal review confirmed that the exposed files included sensitive data belonging to three Massachusetts residents.
+According to the official notices filed with multiple state Attorneys General, County of Stanislaus determined on July 28, 2025, that certain personal information had been inadvertently disclosed due to human error.
+Internal review confirmed that the exposed files included sensitive data belonging to three Massachusetts residents and five Montana residents.

 What Information Was Involved?

-The County reports that the incident involved at least the following category of personal information:
+The County reports that the incident involved at least the following categories of personal information:

 • Social Security numbers